You might get a laugh or two, but this show is more disjointed, and more foul, than the original.

 But no show (with the possible exception of The Simpsons) runs forever.
 After eight seasons and steadily declining ratings, Will & Grace officially signed off in 2006.
 For good.

 Or did it?

-While it may be true that no show runs forever (except for The Simpsons), there’s nothing to say that a network can’t bring a show back every now and then.
+While it may be true that no show runs forever, there’s nothing to say that a network can’t bring a show back every now and then.

 We live in a television age in which everything old is new again.
 Turn to CBS, and you can watch MacGyver (a show originally hailing from the 1980s) or Hawaii Five-0 (the ’60s).
-The CW's unveiling another Dynasty this year.
+The CW resurrected Dynasty.
 And don’t even get me started on Netflix, what with its revamped versions of Gilmore Girls and Full(er) House, even Voltron.

 No wonder NBC figured there might still be an audience to watch the crass characters from Will & Grace quip and barb and preen.
 Never mind that the original finale gave both Will and Grace (Will’s female, heterosexual roommate) spouses and children and seemed to shut the door on a reboot forever.
 That thing?
 NBC tells us in the first episode of the new show.
 Never happened.

-And so, everything is pretty much the same as it always was: Grace living with Will; the freeloading Jack living next door; and Karen wandering in and out whenever there’s a need for a boozy, clueless, conservative foil.
+And so, everything is pretty much the same as it always was, with a few cosmetic changes here and there: Single Grace living with an engaged Will; Jack living next door with his new husband, Estefan; and Karen wandering in and out whenever there’s a need for a boozy, clueless, conservative foil.
 Will and Grace aren’t married.
 And they certainly don’t have children.
+At least, not yet.

 But while longtime fans of the show may appreciate the comforting sameness of it all, we at Plugged In have a different take.